A Journey into Inka Spirit: Inti Raymi Festival & Machu Picchu

 Sacred Valley of Incas: Sacred Traditions of the Andes

-Today, visit Maras and Moray, the two remarkable archaeological sites of the Sacred Valley of the Incas.
+After a slow breakfast in retreat, we explore Maras and Moray, the two remarkable archaeological sites of the Sacred Valley of the Incas.

 Maras is known for its salt mines, where salt is harvested from terraced pools.
 The panoramic view of Maras is unique and impressive.

 Moray features concentric agricultural terraces that allowed the Incas to experiment with different crops and microclimates.
-Both sites showcase the ingenuity of the Inca civilization and their deep connection with the land.
+Both sites showcase the ingenuity of the Inca civilization and its deep connection with the land.
 Visiting Maras and Moray provides a unique glimpse into ancient Inca practices and their remarkable achievements.

 Jun 27, Sat